3dml-team12/3dml-team12-2022/README.md

 You can also use `requirements.txt` for python libraries (supported by the official code).

 ## Data Preparation
-To train or inference, you must download the FFHQ dataset which is available in https://github.com/NVlabs/ffhq-dataset.
+To train or inference, you must download the FFHQ dataset which is available in https://github.com/NVlabs/ffhq-dataset or you can use Kaggle e.g. https://www.kaggle.com/datasets/xhlulu/flickrfaceshq-dataset-nvidia-resized-256px.
 You should modify `data=${DATASET}` to train or inference a model.

 ## Train
 ```bash